 The metric defines a Key Result’s progress

-There are lots of things that you can do to increase NPS.
-You could squash bugs in your product, hire extra support agents to bring down your response time, build highly requested features, and so on.
+There are many things that you can do to increase NPS.
+You could squash bugs in your product, hire extra support agents to bring down your response time, improve your product or service in response to customer feedback, and so on.
 But doing these things won’t automatically mean NPS will go up.
 NPS will only go up if more of your users give you a high NPS score and become promoters.

 Everyone agrees that Key Results drive progress for an Objective.

-If I assign my Key Result to Increase NPS from 30 to 50 to you and I want it to become an Objective for you, your Objective will be: Increase NPS from 30 to 50.
+But now if I assign my Key Result, for example, Increase NPS from 30 to 50 to you and want it to become an Objective, your Objective now is: Increase NPS from 30 to 50.
+It contains a metric (NPS) and will automatically be measurable.
+As we know it, that’s incorrect.

-Your Objective now contains a metric (NPS).
-If you decide to create Key Results for this Objective, these Key Results cannot drive progress for the Objective.
-When an Objective or Key Result (or any other goal for that matter) contains a metric, it’s the metric that will define its progress.
+If you decide to create Key Results for this Objective, these Key Results can’t really drive progress for the Objective.
+When an Objective or Key Result (or any other goal for that matter) contains a metric, it’s the metric itself that will define its progress.